roskoff88/Test/README.md

 git reset --hard origin/master

 # Revert many commits in git
-1.
-2. Com­mit
-3. Push

-git checkout -f CommitNumber -- . # Force check­out the com­mit that has the code you want your head to be at. git status git commit -m "your commit message" git push
+git checkout -f CommitNumber -- . //Force check­out the com­mit that has the code you want your head to be at git status git commit -m "your commit message" git push